 In its response to the first consultation, the government confirmed that the second consultation includes proposals for extenders to meet new standards for making homes warmer.

 Home improvers will need to ensure they use energy-efficient replacements and repairs during home improvement work.
 These include the installation of heat pumps, window replacement and building services, cooling systems and fixed lighting.

 Most self builders are there, or thereabouts building to high energy efficiency levels already, says Pullen, and if there is a cost in achieving the required thermal efficiency it will be very small.

 "The 30% total CO2 reduction could then easily be achieved with solar panels on the roof and making the accommodation of a heat pump easy, sensible, even natural."

 How Will Energy Standards be Assessed?

-There will be four metrics to assess the energy efficiency of new homes, one of which will be the Fabric Energy Efficiency Standard (FEES).
+Overall, there will be four metrics to assess the energy efficiency of new homes, one of which will be the Fabric Energy Efficiency Standard (FEES).
 The FEES sets performance levels for the building fabric that would reduce the amount of energy required to heat a home, and reach the zero carbon standard.